STAGE 1

 You will begin by identifying the key knowledge, skills, and understandings students need to successfully explore the world and take meaningful action.
 This is the foundation of your unit—as we ignite student passions and introduce global issues, we ensure learners develop the skills and knowledge to engage critically, creatively, and compassionately.
 ABLE aligns with your school’s standards and curriculum while setting the stage for deeper inquiry, purpose, and action in later stages.

-Before we begin any of the empathy or impact, we need to clarify which knowledge, skills, understandings, or learning objectives we are helping students to develop through this teaching experience.
-This section lays the groundwork for learning plus impactful action.
+Before we start the stages of Empathy or Impact, we need to clarify which knowledge, skills, understandings, or learning objectives we are helping students to develop through this teaching experience.

 ABLE steps:

-• Step 1: Put your school’s curricular standards here, selecting the academic content and skills to target in your unit/project design:
+Step 1: Unpack your school’s curricular standards here, selecting the academic content and skills to target in your unit/project design:

-• Step 5: Design pre assessments and formative assessments of key vocabulary, skills and concepts.
+Extension: Consider readiness and growth and explore principles of Universal Design for Learning when considering your diverse learner population.
+Reflect on possible pre-assessments and formative assessments of key vocabulary, skills and concepts.
 You will use this data to scaffold these targets in your lessons

 Plan enough time for skill practice, reflection, and feedback